Thibaut-Longchamps/ml-from-scratch-numpy/README.md

 # 🧠 ml-from-scratch-numpy
-Machine Learning algorithms from scratch with NumPy.
+Machine Learning algorithms and full pipeline from scratch with NumPy.
 Step-by-step notebooks cover gradient descent, cost functions, regularization, encoding, normalization, metrics, train/test split, and outlier handling.

 Current models: **Linear Regression** and **Logistic Regression**.
 Focus on **maths + code**, not shortcuts — see under the hood of ML.